-Divorce and Family Lawyers with Offices in Morristown, New Jersey
+Divorce and Family Lawyers in Whippany, New Jersey

-Collaborative divorce is a form of alternative dispute resolution (ADR) that has it roots in the work of professionals in California and the Midwestern United States in the late 1980’s and early 1990’s.
+A collaborative divorce is a form of alternative dispute resolution (ADR) that has it roots in the work of professionals in California and the Midwestern United States in the late 1980s and early 1990s.
 Since its inception, collaborative law has grown into an internationally accepted and practiced form of alternative dispute resolution.
 Like mediation, the goal of collaborative divorce is to help both parties customize a divorce resolution that meets their needs and keeps the ultimate outcome in their own hands.
 Unlike mediation, however, collaborative divorce in New Jersey requires both parties to sign an agreement that reflects their commitment to resolve their disputes outside of court.

 The Benefits of Collaborative Divorce in New Jersey

 When considering all of your available options, it is important to understand the benefits and drawbacks of each form of dispute resolution, including mediation, arbitration, litigation, and collaborative divorce.
 Although litigation may be necessary in some cases, other cases may benefit from the many advantages that collaborative divorce offers.
 Some of the significant advantages that collaborative divorce can provide include:

 - Saves significant time

 - Is less expensive than litigation